Office for Victims of Crime, Office of Justice Programs, Justice.

 G. Role of Other Public and Private Entities

 Public and private sector organizations have a unique role in meeting the needs of crime victims through their various mandates and programs.
 Organizations like the United Way, the American Red Cross, and others offer important large-scale response to communities victimized by crime.
-In addition, community-based, nonprofit victim assistance programs provide a wide range of vital services to victims of crime that complement assistance available from other public and private agencies.
+In addition, community-based, nonprofit victim assistance programs provide a wide range of vital services to victims of crime that complement Start Printed Page 4827assistance available from other public and private agencies.

 A. Victims of Crime Act and Amendments